krik8235/ml-sales-prediction/README.md

 uv run app.py --cache-clear
 ```

-The API is available at `http://localhost:5002`.
+The API endpoint is available at `http://localhost:5002`.

 <hr />